brijrajparmar27/ChatSocket-JAVA/README.md

 # ChatSocket

-## _A Decentralised Chat App Made possible with Sockets Written in JAVA_
+## _A Decentralised Chat App Made Possible with Sockets Written in JAVA_

 A network socket is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
+In other words, it's like a magical portal for your data to travel through the internet! ✨

 ## Screenshots

 <img align="center" alt="GIF" src="README_ASSETS/1.PNG" width="100%" />

 ## How it works?

-- ✨Magic ✨
+- ✨ Magic ✨ (and a lot of Java)

 ## Features

-- Decentralised
+- **Decentralised:** No central server, just pure peer-to-peer goodness!
-- Peer to Peer
+- **Peer to Peer:** Talk directly to your friends without any middleman.
-- Secure as Heck
+- **Secure as Heck:** Because who doesn't love a bit of security?
-- Leightweight
+- **Lightweight:** So light, it might float away!
-- Better texting than Whatsapp prolly.
+- **Better texting than Whatsapp probably:** At least that's what we like to think!

-## What i used
+## What I Used

-- sOcKeTs
+- **sOcKeTs:** The backbone of our chat app.
-- Threading
+- **Threading:** Because multitasking is cool.
-- Streams
+- **Streams:** For smooth data flow.
-- Exception handeling
+- **Exception Handling:** Because errors happen, and we're ready for them!
-- google to Find Public IP?
+- **Google to Find Public IP:** Because sometimes you need a little help.
-- my two braincells left.
+- **My two braincells left:** The real heroes behind this project.

 ## Installation

-requires JDK to run. (obviously duh)
+Requires JDK to run.
+(Obviously, duh!)

-For Client
+### For Client

 ```sh
 javac Client.java
 java Client
 ```

-For Server
+### For Server

 ```sh
 javac Server.java